sktrinh12/tip_novus/README.md

-API for robotic liquid handler tip cleaner - Grenova TipNovus.
-The API is hosted on a raspberry pi 4 running flask on the backend.
+## Integration API for TipNovus tip washer in Hamiton Vantage

+The API is hosted on a **raspberry pi 4** running flask on the backend.
 The app allows users to get liquid level sensor data real-time and monitors reagent carboys with coloured LEDS.
-A pi-camera is installed which can stream data on a endpoint.
+A pi-camera is installed which can stream data on an endpoint or save a video for a particular time-frame.

-Calling the api can be done using curl:
+#### Calling the api can be done using curl:

-getting the status of the washer compartment: curl http:{gethostname}:5000/tp_ser_wbsrv/dply_wash -X PUT
+getting the status of the washer compartment:

+   curl http:{$hostname}:5000/tp_ser_wbsrv/dply_wash -X PUT

+where `$hostname` is the nameof the current host (computer).
+A json response will be outputted in the terminal, such as:
+   { "cmd": "dply_wash", "response": "01,TI,WA,WS,#", "code_cmd" : "01,ACK,00,#", "interpreation": "washer compartment is not in operation" }

-OR ... running the python script (argparse) through the termainal:
+OR ... running the python script (read_response_api.py which uses argparse) through the termainal:

    python read_response_api.py -e dply_wash -t put

-typing curl http:{gethostname}:5000/tp_ser_wbsrv/cmds -X GET will list all the available commands.
+typing `curl http:{$hostname}:5000/tp_ser_wbsrv/cmds -X GET` will list all the available valid commands.

-Streaming video can be done typing:

-entering http://{gethostname}:5000/tp_ser_wbsrv into a browser one can view live video stream from the picamera.
+Streaming video can be done typing: `http://{gethostname}:5000/tp_ser_wbsrv into a browser where one can view live video stream from the picamera.

-Project completed for integrating the Grenova TipNovus mini tip cleaner into a Hamilton Vantage.
+*Project completed for integrating the Grenova TipNovus mini tip cleaner into a Hamilton Vantage.*